holochain/launcher-tauri/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;or

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b) Select Application from the FileSystem`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.b) Select Application from the FileSystem.

-2. Set a unique `AppId` for the app, and click install, it may take a while.
+2. Set a unique `AppId` for the app, and click install.
+It may take a while.
    > This AppId only needs to be unique inside your Holochain Launcher, it doesn't affect other users.
-3. When it's finished installation, the happ will appear in the list of active happs.
+3. When the installation is finished, the happ will appear in the list of active happs.
-4. Click `Open` in one of the installed apps to open the app.
+4. Click on the icon that says "Open App" when hovering over it to open the app in a new window.

 # For Developers

-### Packaging a Web-hApp
+### Packaging a Web hApp

 Requirements:

-- On the zome side, target one of the HDK versions supported by the launcher.
-  - Find out which versions are supported in https://github.com/holochain/launcher/releases.
+The Holochain Launcher is currently using a `0.1.X` version of Holochain.
+Use an HDK and HDI version that is compatible with it.

 The easiest way to create a Holochain web-app is to use holochain's [scaffolding tool](https://docs.rs/holochain_scaffolding_cli/latest/holochain_scaffolding_cli/).
 If you develop in [nix-shell](https://developer.holochain.org/install/), `hc scaffold` will be readily available to you to call in the command line.

 When your UI is served from the launcher and `AppWebsocket.connect()` or `AdminWebsocket.connect()` are called, the call will be redirected to the actual port in which Holochain is running its interfaces.
 Also, when the `appWebsocket.getAppInfo({ app_id: <APP_ID> })` is called, the `APP_ID` parameter is going to be replaced with the actual application ID that is installed in the Launcher.

-For now, the UI still has access to the admin interface, but its usage is discouraged as newer versions of the launcher will block any admin requests not coming from the Holochain Admin UI itself.
-There will be a call available in `AppWebsocket` that will prompt the user to do an action in the Holochain Admin UI, or similar (To Be Defined).
+For now, the UI still has access to the admin interface, but *its usage is discouraged* as newer versions of the Launcher will block any admin requests not coming from the Holochain Admin UI itself.
+There will be a call available in `AppWebsocket` that will prompt the user to do an action in the Holochain Admin UI, or similar (to be defined).

 If you used the scaffolding tool to create your hApp, packaging it for the launcher is as easy as running `npm run package` in the root directory of your project.
 Otherwise you need to:
 1. Package your happ into a `.happ` file, with `hc app pack`.
 2. Package your UI into a `.zip` file.
-IMPORTANT: this `.zip` is supposed to contain an `index.html` file in its root level.
+IMPORTANT: this `.zip` is supposed to contain an `index.html` file at its root level.
 3. Create a Web-hApp manifest with `hc web-app init`.
 4. Set the corrrect locations for the UI `.zip` file and the `.happ` file.
-5. Package your Web-hApp with `hc web-app pack`, and publish it so that other users can download and install it.
+5. Package your Web-hApp with `hc web-app pack`, and publish it so that other users can download and install it or simply share it with your friends.

 ### Publishing and Updating an App in the DevHub

-In order for your app to appear in the App Library within the Holochain Launcher, you need to publish it to the DevHub, which is itseld a Holochain app.
+In order for your app to appear in the App Library within the Holochain Launcher, you need to publish it to the DevHub, which is itself a Holochain app.
 Currently, the DevHub is installed by default in the Holochain Launcher.

 #### Publishing your app